 Everyware Cloud front end services, i.e. the Broker Service, the Admin Console, the REST API and the VPN Service are exposed through their own IP addresses.
 While it is technically possible to access the services through their IP address, it is a recommended practice using meaningful DNS Names like for example mqtt-broker.example...., console.example..., etc.

-DNS Names work well especially when used in combination the certificates mentioned in the section Use HTTPS.
+DNS Names work well especially when used in combination the certificates mentioned in the section Encrypted communications.
 Moreover, having a DNS Name for your services:

 - simplifies the management of the infrastructure in case when the IP address needs to be changed for any reason